Knowledge Bridging for Empathetic Dialogue Generation: Introduction

-To illustrate this phenomenon concretely, we statistically investigate the functions of multi-type knowledge in emotional understanding on the dataset \textsc{EmpatheticDialogues} and the conclusions are illustrated in Figure~\ref{fig:knowledge_ratio}.
-Figure~\ref{fig:knowledge_ratio}(a) depicts that the response has almost NO non-stopword overlapping~(0.5\% of dialogue samples) with dialogue history.
-This phenomenon demonstrates that humans need to infer more knowledge to conduct empathetic dialogues.
-However, for a chatbot, perceiving emotions purely based on the dialogue history is tremendously difficult.
-Then what will happen if we incorporate multi-type knowledge into the system, say retrieve some emotion-related concepts by jointly considering both ConceptNet and NRC\_VAD?
-The answer is depicted in Figure~\ref{fig:knowledge_ratio}(b).
-We observe that, for most dialogue samples (80.1\%) chatbots can directly obtain hints from the knowledge paths started by the non-stop tokens of the dialogue history.
-More importantly, with the knowledge from NRC\_VAD, the emotion-related concepts have higher priorities in the concepts retrieved from ConceptNet, and thus are easier to be approached by empathetic dialogue models.
-Therefore, multi-type external knowledge is essential in acquiring useful emotional knowledge and improving the performance of empathetic dialogue generation.
+To exploit this phenomenon more concretely, we quantitatively investigate effects of external knowledge in understanding emotions on an empathetic dialogue corpus, i.e., \textsc{EmpatheticDialogues}~\cite{rashkin2019towards}.
+Figure~\ref{fig:knowledge_ratio}(a) depicts that the response has almost NO non-stopword overlapping~(0.5\% of dialogue samples) with the dialogue history.
+This phenomenon implies that humans need to infer more external knowledge to conduct empathetic dialogues.
+By contrast, if we incorporate external knowledge (i.e., emotion-related concepts) into the system, we observe that for most dialogue samples (80.1\%) chatbots can directly obtain hints from the knowledge paths started by the non-stop tokens of the dialogue history (shown in Figure~\ref{fig:knowledge_ratio}(b)).
+Hence, external knowledge is essential in acquiring useful emotional knowledge and improving the performance of empathetic dialogue generation.
+However, emotion perception and representation from external knowledge is still problematic for empathetic dialogue generation.

-Moreover, during the same investigations, we observe another phenomenon that emotional dependency and emotional inertia commonly appear with external knowledge in many real-world conversations.
+During the investigations, we observe another phenomenon that emotional dependency and emotional inertia commonly appear with external knowledge in empathetic conversations.
 We label utterances with a CNN-based emotion classifier~\cite{Kim14}, and visualize the emotion transitions from speakers to the listeners in Figure~\ref{fig:emotion_transition}.
 In Figure~\ref{fig:emotion_transition}, the darker diagonal grids show that listeners tend to mirror the emotion of their interlocutors to build rapport~\cite{Navarretta16}.
 Moreover, there are also some complex emotional transition patterns besides the diagonal direction (in red frame).
-Therefore, intuitively, modelling emotional dependencies between interlocutors is crucial to enhance the accuracy of external knowledge representation in empathetic dialogues.
+Therefore, intuitively, it is crucial to model emotional dependencies between interlocutors.